Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_5 Visualization

-Take a snapshot of the viewer, give it the name of the test case, and save in the directory indicated by Tcl variable *imagedir*.
+The following command sequence allows you to take a snapshot of the viewer, give it the name of the test case, and save in the directory indicated by Tcl variable *imagedir*.

 ~~~~~
 vinit